whisperfish/libsignal-protocol-rs/README.md

 A Rust interface to the [Signal Protocol][upstream].

+**DEPRECATED** in favour of https://github.com/signalapp/libsignal-client!
+Signal reimplemented the whole thing in Rust, and `libsignal-service-rs` is now based on that.

 ## Examples

 The simplest thing you can do with this library is generate a private identity